Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 5. Submit the qualified expert witness’ report as an attachment to the court report.

 6. Inform the qualified expert witness of the court date for the jurisdictional/dispositional hearing.
-Inform him/her that he/she will receive a subpoena from the County Counsel to request his/her testimony in court.
+Inform them that they will receive a subpoena from the County Counsel to request their testimony in court.
 This testimony may be made by phone.

 1. Document this consultation in CWS/CMS and in the court report under ICWA Status.